Welcome to our Governors' section.

 During my time as a governor I have also been chair of the resources committee (that’s mostly the non-curriculum bits e.g. premises, staff, health and safety and safeguarding).

-My son is now at Eggars and as a family we enjoy weekends away in our camper van – nicknamed ‘Amanda Lamb’! (don’t ask!!).
+My son is currently at Alton College and as a family we enjoy weekends away in our camper van – nicknamed ‘Amanda Lamb’! (don’t ask!!).

-I became a Governor because I wanted involvement with the school but as a working mum was unable to commit to helping in class regularly.
-The role is extremely rewarding and it’s great to able to give something back to the community.
+I became a Governor because I wanted to be able to support the great work of the infant school.
+The role of a governor is extremely rewarding and it’s great to able to give something back to the community.

 Hello.
 My name is Chris Lamey and I became a Governor in May 2016.
 I am a retired Primary School Teacher, and always wanted to become a School Governor at my local school on retirement - to "give something back".
 It has proved a very happy coincidence that my local school is Wootey Infants - and my grandchildren attend the school!
 I come into the school regularly to "hear readers" and love the children's enthusiastic attitude to learning which the hard working staff manage to inspire.
 I know how important a thriving Governing Body is to the effective management of a school, and I am finding the role interesting and challenging; I feel very fortunate to be part of the Wootey Infant School team.
 I am thoroughly enjoying the variety of opportunities that retirement allows!